-Coaches who help you meet life or business goals have a similar role.
+Coaches who help you meet financial, life, or business goals have a similar role.
 They ask questions, help you identify goals, work with you to create a plan, and structure a process to assist you in being successful.

 But don’t think a coach will tell you what to do and how to do it.
 You’ll work with your coach rather than being their student.
 While you’ll learn from them, you’ll be an active participant in the process.

 When you can find almost any information you’re looking for on the internet, and with people being able to DIY more things than ever, you might be questioning the value a coach can provide.

 If you can save money and try to figure out how to meet your goals yourself, shouldn’t you try that?

 While you can certainly work toward your goals on your own, there are several reasons why paying for a coach is worth the money.

 - Help you discover what’s holding you back and find the motivation to move forward.

 - Challenge your assumptions; help you find truth and meaning.

 - Identify ways to capitalize on your strengths and manage your weaknesses.

 - Increase your awareness and clarity to help you make better decisions.